-Suitable equipment for measuring liquids was available and separate liquid measures were marked for methadone use only.
+Suitable equipment for measuring liquids was available.
 Triangle tablet counters were available and clean; a separate counter was marked for cytotoxic use only.
 This helped avoid any cross-contamination.
 Tweezers were available so that team members did not have to touch the medicines when handling loose tablets or capsules.

 Up-to-date reference sources were available in the pharmacy and online.
-The blood pressure monitor was replaced yearly.
-The carbon monoxide testing machine was calibrated by an outside agency.
-The weighing scales were in good working order.
+The weighing scales and the shredder were in good working order.
 The phone in the dispensary was portable so it could be taken to a more private area where needed.

 Fridge temperatures were checked daily; maximum and minimum temperatures were recorded.
-The pharmacy had recently received a replacement fridge as the other one was not maintaining the recommended temperatures.
-Records indicated that the temperatures were now consistently within the recommended range.
+Records indicated that the temperatures were consistently within the recommended range.
 The fridge was suitable for storing medicines and was not overstocked.